kerberos-io/agent/README.md

 ## Previous releases

 This repository contains the next generation of Kerberos.io, **Kerberos Open Source (v3)**, and is the successor of the machinery and web repositories.
 A switch in technologies and architecture has been made.
 This version is still under active development and can be followed on the [develop branch](https://github.com/kerberos-io/opensource/tree/develop) and [project overview](https://github.com/kerberos-io/opensource/projects/1).
+Kerberos Open Source (v3) is not yet released.

+Read more about this [at the FAQ](#faq) below.

 ![Kerberos version 2 vs version 3](.github/images/kerberos-agent-v2-v3.png)